FDio/csit/resources/job_specs/report_iterative/3nb-spr/vpp-mrr-00.md

 2c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND eth-l2patch
 4c AND 64b AND mrr AND e810cq AND drv_vfio_pci AND eth-l2patch
 ## ./srv6
-### intel-e810xxv
-#### avf
-##### ethip6ip6-ip6base-srv6enc1sid
-1c AND 78b AND mrr AND e810xxv AND drv_avf AND ethip6ip6-ip6base-srv6enc1sid
-2c AND 78b AND mrr AND e810xxv AND drv_avf AND ethip6ip6-ip6base-srv6enc1sid
-4c AND 78b AND mrr AND e810xxv AND drv_avf AND ethip6ip6-ip6base-srv6enc1sid
-##### ethip6srhip6-ip6base-srv6enc2sids-nodecaps
-1c AND 78b AND mrr AND e810xxv AND drv_avf AND ethip6srhip6-ip6base-srv6enc2sids-nodecaps
-2c AND 78b AND mrr AND e810xxv AND drv_avf AND ethip6srhip6-ip6base-srv6enc2sids-nodecaps
-4c AND 78b AND mrr AND e810xxv AND drv_avf AND ethip6srhip6-ip6base-srv6enc2sids-nodecaps
-##### ethip6srhip6-ip6base-srv6proxy-dyn
-1c AND 78b AND mrr AND e810xxv AND drv_avf AND ethip6srhip6-ip6base-srv6proxy-dyn
-2c AND 78b AND mrr AND e810xxv AND drv_avf AND ethip6srhip6-ip6base-srv6proxy-dyn
-4c AND 78b AND mrr AND e810xxv AND drv_avf AND ethip6srhip6-ip6base-srv6proxy-dyn
-##### ethip6srhip6-ip6base-srv6proxy-masq
-1c AND 78b AND mrr AND e810xxv AND drv_avf AND ethip6srhip6-ip6base-srv6proxy-masq
-2c AND 78b AND mrr AND e810xxv AND drv_avf AND ethip6srhip6-ip6base-srv6proxy-masq
-4c AND 78b AND mrr AND e810xxv AND drv_avf AND ethip6srhip6-ip6base-srv6proxy-masq
-##### ethip6srhip6-ip6base-srv6proxy-stat
-1c AND 78b AND mrr AND e810xxv AND drv_avf AND ethip6srhip6-ip6base-srv6proxy-stat
-2c AND 78b AND mrr AND e810xxv AND drv_avf AND ethip6srhip6-ip6base-srv6proxy-stat
-4c AND 78b AND mrr AND e810xxv AND drv_avf AND ethip6srhip6-ip6base-srv6proxy-stat
 ### intel-e810cq
 #### avf
 ##### ethip6ip6-ip6base-srv6enc1sid